 A Doctor Shares 7 Secrets for A Good Night's Sleep

 Many Americans have trouble falling asleep, can’t stay asleep all night, or simply don’t get enough sleep on a regular basis.
 Getting an adequate amount of rest is essential for living a healthy lifestyle.
-For National Sleep Awareness Week, April 23-29, 2017, the National Sleep Foundation aims to spread the word about the importance of getting enough sleep.

 Dr. David Perlmutter, MD has done extensive research on this topic and reveals his findings in his latest book, The Grain Brain Whole Life Plan.
 Sleep disorders directly affect the brain, its levels of inflammation, and your risk for developing brain issues.
 Studies have convincingly shown that your sleep habits impact how much you eat, how much weight you gain, how strong your immune system is, how creative and insightful you can be, how well you cope with stress, how fast you can think, and how well you remember things.

 Poor sleep habits are a factor in brain fog, memory loss, diabetes, obesity, cardiovascular disease, cancer, depression, and Alzheimer’s disease.
 So why aren’t you trying to get the best night’s sleep possible?
 Dr. Perlmutter describes sleep as a “diet of the mind” and recommends a low-carb, high-fat diet to solve sleeping problems and brain fog for good sleep.
 Read on to learn Dr. Perlmutter’s strategies for a good night’s sleep: